sungnga/practice/typescript/redux-ts/README.md

 ### Getting and calling searchRepositories action creator with useActions hook
 - In RepositoriesList.tsx component, get the searchRepositories action creator using useActions() hook
 - Then in the onSubmit function, call the searchRepositories() action creator and pass in the term state as an argument.
 This action creator will make a request to NPM API to get the data based on the provided search term

+### Selecting state from Redux store
+- Use useSelector hook from react-redux to get access to the  states in the store
+- We don't need to get all the states.
+The only state that we want is the repositories property.
+And we can destructure the three properties we want: data, loading, and error
+- Now when we type in and submit a search term, we can see the result data is stored in the data array state